This post may contain affiliate links. Please read my disclosure.

 Step by step instructions on how to season a wok.
 You will learn both how to season a carbon steel wok and as well as how to season a cast iron wok.

-So you've just purchased this beautiful carbon steel wok per my recommendations (I am seriously in love with this wok) and are ready to start cooking all sorts of wok fried dishes like my favorite twice cooked pork or a simple, savory Mongolian beef.
+So you've just purchased a beautiful carbon steel wok and are ready to start cooking all sorts of wok fried dishes like my favorite twice cooked pork or a simple, savory crispy Mongolian beef.

-But wait, before the cooking begins, the wok needs to be properly seasoned so you get amazing food like these charred lo mein noodles every time.
+But wait, before the cooking begins, the wok needs to be properly seasoned so you get amazing food like these charred shrimp lo mein every time.

 Seasoning your wok means that you are getting it ready to cook in.
 It basically just means you are developing a protective coating on the inside of your wok.